H264 Encoding Available on Etere ETX19 November 2015

 ■HDTV broadcasts over terrestrial (Advanced Television Systems Committee standards)

-■ Web software such as the Adobe Flash Player and Microsoft Silverlight
+■ Web software such as Microsoft Silverlight

 ■ Cable (DVB-C)